What is a hip fracture (broken hip)?

 What can be expected during recovery from a hip fracture?

 Following a hip fracture, only a small percentage of people are able to return to the same level of independence that they had before the fracture.
 Although there are common steps towards recovery, individuals may require different levels of care in order to reach optimal wellness.
 After hip fractures people often require rehabilitation by physiatrists, physical therapists, and/ or occupational therapists.
-Some people people need canes, walkers, or other assistive devices to help with safe movement.
+Some people may need a cane, walker, or other assistive devices to help with safe movement.

 It is important to know that once you have had a fracture, you are at an increased risk for future fractures.
-To reduce your risk of fracturing again, It is very important to speak to your healthcare provider about taking an appropriate FDA- approved osteoporosis medication that will be effective for reducing your risk for another hip fracture as well as other fractures.
+To reduce your risk of repeated fractures, it is important to make lifestyle changes in terms of nutrition and correct form of exercise.
+It is equally important to speak to your healthcare provider about possibility of taking an appropriate FDA- approved osteoporosis medication that will be effective for reducing your risk for fractures in future.

 Healthy bones are a lifelong commitment.
 It is never too early or too late to take the steps to promote stronger bones and reduce bone loss.
 At any age, you can reduce your risk of breaking a bone by following strategies for safe movement and fall prevention.